Skip to main content

 Career path and progression

-You could work freelance, start up your own promotions company or become an artists' agent or manager.
+You could also work freelance, start up your own promotions company or become an artists' agent or manager.

 Current opportunities